B-25C-1 "Stubborn Hellion" Serial Number 42-32314

 "The plane is an excellent dive.
 It is laying slightly on its starboard side with its starboard wing into the mud. and the other wing raised so you can swim under it.
 The fuselage is bent at the waist gun position although the tail plane to be at a angle of some 20 degree to port.
 The top of the cockpit is missing and the cockpit section is bent backwards towards and is laying along side the leading edge of the port wing about where the engine was.
 Water visibility is often poor, but the wreckage is still in excellent condition.
 Both engines were torn off on impact and rest prop down in the mud about 100 feet from the fuselage.
 The nose section is completely gone and as of this date could not find it .
 The top turret is bent sideways slightly, but all in all the plane is there just as it went down.
 There are lots of flack holes in the wing and main body. the machine guns are still there in the tail and starboard waist gun both 30 caliber the port gun seem to have be torn out."

-Marc Montocchio reports:
+Marc Montocchio adds:

 "The wreck which is very difficult to shoot due to the viability which is not more than 10'.
 The engines are missing from the wreck and her nose cone was snapped off on impact and is lying against her left wing.
 The left front seat is loose, "legend" has it that pilot was thrown clear of the aircraft on impact and the seat has since been returned by divers to it's correct position.
-Inside the fuselage the radio gear is very clear as well as what I presume ia an Oxygen cylinder.
+Inside the fuselage the radio gear is very clear as well as what I presume is an oxygen cylinder.
 The tail gun is on the tail plane along side an number of ammunition belts with the turret guns pointing to the bottom no covered by an anemone and clown fish.
 One of the engine is to be found fifty or so meters from the plane with the prop covered by the silt and mud.
-The rest of the aircraft we found in clearer water"
+The rest of the aircraft we found in clearer water."

 References